 How to Roast Garlic in the Oven

-Now that you know how to use the instant pot for cooking potatoes and you know which potatoes to use, it’s time to roast garlic.
+Now that you know how to use the instant pot and which potatoes are best to use, it's time to roast the garlic.
 Roasted garlic is one of those flavors that can take a dish from 0 to 100, real quick.
-When you roast garlic, it caramelizes and brings an amazing depth of flavor to your dish.
+When you roast garlic, it caramelizes and brings an amazing depth of flavor to any dish.
 It does take a little bit of time, but the results are well worth it.
 The time it takes to roast garlic in the oven, is about the same time it takes to prepare and cook the potatoes in the instant pot.
-Roasted garlic can be done ahead of time, it will keep about 3-4 days in the refrigerator after roasting.
+If you chose to roast your garlic ahead of time, it will keep about 3-4 days in the refrigerator.

 - Next, lay the head of garlic on a piece of aluminum foil that is large enough to wrap around the entire head.